What to do if…

 Do not do these things

-• Don’t pay for a new flight in panic before you’ve asked the airline for rerouting and care and taken a note/screenshot of what they offered.
+- Don’t buy a new flight in panic before you have asked the airline for rerouting and care, and recorded what they offered.

 What to do now

-1. Stabilise your essentials (2 minutes).
-Sit somewhere safe, charge your phone, connect to Wi-Fi, and get your booking reference(s), passport, and payment card in hand.
+- Stabilise your essentials first.
+Sit somewhere safe, charge your phone, connect to Wi-Fi, and put your booking reference, passport, payment card, and any bag receipts together.

 What can wait

-• You do not need to decide today whether you will pursue compensation—focus first on getting rerouted/refunded and looked after.
+- You do not need to decide now whether to pursue compensation.

-• You do not need to argue about the cause at the desk; you can collect evidence now and dispute later.
+- You do not need to argue at the desk about the full cause of the cancellation; collect evidence first and dispute it later if needed.

-• You don’t need to write a full complaint in the airport—just gather the proof you’ll need.
+- You do not need to write a full complaint while standing in the airport.

 Important reassurance